wi19b087/JokeStar_Backend/README.md

 # JokeStar Backend Webpage

 This is the offical backend for the [JokeStar Android App](https://github.com/wi19b087/JokeStar).
-It allows to to view and delete all user or jokes.
+It allows to view and delete all user or jokes.

 ## Setup